devtank-ltd/osm-ansible/README.md

 [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) is used to automatically create, destroy, and provision containers, which includes installing and configuring the software stack.
 The ansible files are located at `/srv/osm-lxc/ansible`.
 To start, come up with a server name, in this example customer-svr.
 This hostname will need to be added to the `hosts` file of the ansible directory.

+After a container has been created an provisioned, it will need an nginx config file as explained in [NGINX](#NGINX), and a port will need to be opened the custom MQTT port on the IONOS web console firewall.

 ### Creating a container